Assessing and Advancing Benchmarks for Evaluating Large Language Models in Software Engineering Tasks: Requirements and Design

 \subsection{Benchmarcks Construction}

-\textbf{Elicitation.} NFR-Review~\cite{wang2018aspects} consists of 1278 user review sentences that come from 4000 randomly collected user review sentences of iBooks (iOS) and WhatsApp (Android) (2000 sentences from each App).
+\textbf{Elicitation.} NFR-Review~\cite{wang2018aspects} consists of 1278 user review sentences that come from 4000 randomly collected user review sentences of iBooks (iOS) and WhatsApp (Android) -- 2,000 sentences for each app.
 These user review sentences are manually classified into five NFR categories: reliability, usability, performance efficiency, portability, security, according to ISO/IEC 25010~\cite{international2011systems}.
+Rahman and Zhu~\cite{DBLP:journals/pacmpl/RahmanKCGWMDR25} collected seven mid-sized RE documents from a SE textbook~\cite{sommerville2015software} and a local software development company.
+These documents were used to evaluate LLMs’ performance in terms of readability, understandability, specificity, and technical aspects in user story generation.
+Habib et al.~\cite{habib2025reqbrain} filted 242 high-quality requirements that compliant with ISO 29148 from 10 online software requirements dataset.